top of page

 • High School Senior or College student planning a career in a horticulture field

-• The recipient may attend any high school, community college, college or university in the state of Washington.
+• The recipient may attend any high school, community college, college or university

 • Interest in horticulture or a related field